Our Lights in a Real Home (My Home!)

 It’s fine, but nothing to write home about.
 (And yes, we do have arched doorways, and they are great!)

-Before shot featuring our cat, who is beautiful and perfect.
+Before shot featuring our dearly departed cat Nikki, who was beautiful and perfect.

-This is the Savoy House First Value ceiling fan in white.
-It blends into the ceiling, includes the light and moves a lot of air!
+This is the Trade Winds Tobias ceiling fan in white.
+It blends into the ceiling, includes a light kit and moves a lot of air!
 Also, since it is hung at the correct height, I can more easily reach the pull chains.
 (I’m 5’1″, so being able to reach things isn’t always a given.)

 The other front room had the exact same fan situation.

 I chose the exact same fan for this room, too.
-The TV in there is older and gives off a lot of heat, so a fan that can move a lot of air is a must.
+The TV in there is older and gives off a lot of heat in a relatively small space, so a fan that can move a lot of air is a must.

-We often say that swapping out lights is a relatively low-impact project that creates a huge style impact.
+We often say that swapping out lights is a relatively low-lift project that creates a huge style impact.
 Now I can say that is true from personal experience!

 I also have some advice from personal experience:

-• Before you buy, make sure you have everything.
+• Make sure you have everything before you buy.
 I forgot about the ceiling fan downrods (even though I literally wrote the guide on using them) and the little light on the deck, so I had to go back and order those things later.
 Double-check before you hit Purchase.

 • Write down how many bulbs, and what size of bulb, each light will use.
 Then you can buy the right amount of bulbs for your entire project at one time.

-• Plan for what you’re going to do with the old fixtures and all the boxes.
+• Plan for what you’re going to do with the old fixtures and boxes.
 Our installer kindly hauled away the old fixtures while we took care of the packing materials.

 To get lights like ours, shop Savoy House and Trade Winds!
 And if you need any help or advice, our customer service team is here for you – call 1-866-688-3562 or live chat with them at LightsOnline.com.